markwragg/markwragg.github.io/_posts/2024-02-08-Perform-currency-conversion-with-PowerShell.md

 ### Format-Currency

 The value returned by `Convert-Currency` is always a decimal, to ensure we keep the result as precise as possible, and in case you want to do further calculations.
 If you want to present the result (such as in a report) as a currency value, then you can use the `Format-Currency` cmdlet.
 This returns a string value, rounded to two decimal places (by default) and with the corresponding currency symbol added.
-Obviously you can't then treat this result as a decimal value, so ensure this cmdlet is used last.
+Obviously you can't then treat this result as a decimal value, so you probably want to ensure this cmdlet is used last in your pipeline.

 ```powershell
 100 | Format-Currency -Currency USD